Career of Cristiano Ronaldo: 2017 FIFA Confederations Cup

-In Portugal's opening match of the 2017 FIFA Confederations Cup against Mexico on 17 June, Ronaldo set up Quaresma's opening goal in a 2–2 draw.
+In Portugal's opening match of the 2017 FIFA Confederations Cup against Mexico on 17 June, Ronaldo assisted Quaresma's opening goal in a 2–2 draw.
 Three days later, he scored in a 1–0 win over hosts Russia.
-On 24 June, he scored from a penalty in a 4–0 win over New Zealand, which saw Portugal top their group and advance to the semi-finals of the competition; with his 75th international goal, Ronaldo also equalled Sándor Kocsis as the second-highest European international goalscorer of all time, behind only Ferenc Puskás.
+On 24 June, he scored from a penalty in a 4–0 win over New Zealand, which saw Portugal top their group and advance to the semi-finals of the competition.
 He was named man of the match in all three of Portugal's group stage matches.
-Ronaldo left the competition early; after Chile defeated Portugal 3–0 on penalties in the semi-finals, he was allowed to return home to be with his newborn children, and missed Portugal's third-place play-off match in which Portugal defeated Mexico 2–1 after extra time.
+After Portugal lost to Chile in a penalty shoot-out in the semi-finals, Ronaldo left the competition early to be with his newborn children, missing Portugal's 2–1 win over Mexico in the third-place play-off match.